-This partnership offered a highly innovative approach.
-Southern New Hampshire University’s online, competency-based program gives students the flexibility to earn an American accredited degree through a community partner program.
-Kepler’s in-person seminars, job readiness, and coaching, combined with SNHU’s online degree access, led to a partnership that allows students to attain affordable, internationally recognized degrees while studying in East Africa.
-To help students complete their BA degrees, Kepler provides loans for laptops and internet access, interactive support classes, personal advising, wrap-around student services, career support, and an inspiring and empowering learning environment.
+This partnership offered a highly innovative approach combining Southern New Hampshire University’s online degree access with in-person seminars, job readiness training, and coaching.
+It enables students to attain affordable, internationally recognized degrees while studying in East Africa.
+To help students complete their American accredited BA degrees, Kepler provides loans for laptops and internet access, interactive support classes, personal advising, wrap-around student services, career support, and an inspiring and empowering learning environment.

-Kepler’s first cohort in 2013 consisted of 50 students.
-In the 4 years since the launch, the student body grew 10 times with 550 students and two campuses as of September 2017.
+Kepler’s first cohort in 2013 consisted of 50 students and has grown 10 times with 550 students and two campuses as of September 2017.
 In 2015, Kepler opened a second campus in Kiziba refugee camp in western Rwanda where it serves students who are refugees from the Democratic Republic of the Congo.
 In the same year, the Kigali campus began serving students from Burundi.
-In 2016, we expanded to add students from the Democratic Republic of the Congo, Kenya, and Uganda.
+In 2016, we expanded to include students from the Democratic Republic of the Congo, Kenya, and Uganda.

-Kepler is committed to continuing to innovate its educational model to be as efficient as possible while guaranteeing a high-quality education and the acquisition of employment-ready skills to students.
-In the next few years, Kepler hopes to expand its reach in East Africa and across the African continent so students can complete international degrees and access meaningful pathways to employment at a competitive cost.
+In the next few years, Kepler hopes to expand its reach in East Africa and across the African continent so students can access efficient high-quality education and the acquisition of employment-ready skills at a competitive cost.